mohsinsheikhani/retail-ai-insights/02-data-preparation/README.md

 # Phase 02 – Data Preparation

-In this phase, we process raw event data into analytics- and AI-ready formats across **Bronze**, **Silver**, and **Gold** zones using AWS Glue.
+In this phase, we process raw event data into analytics and AI-ready formats across **Bronze**, **Silver**, and **Gold** zones using AWS Glue.
 This step lays the foundation for our forecasting and recommendation workloads.

 ## 🎯 Objective